There are numerous benefits to doing math centers, but let’s be honest. There are times when things go off the rails. Been there!

 - Your school’s mandated math block is very limited

-1. Transitions (whole group to center time, rotations, clean up, etc.) should take less than a minute.
+1. Transitions (whole group instruction to center time, rotations, clean up, etc.) should take less than a minute.
 Time each one to see how long it takes.
 You may be surprised.
 If transitions are taking longer than a minute, model and practice them again with your students using a timer.

 Problem: Clean Up Time Takes too Long